offbyone/ideas/content/old/games/character-reference.md

+---
-Title: Character Reference
+title: Character Reference
+slug: character-reference
-date: 2011-02-14 00:05
+date: "2011-02-14 00:05"
+category: life
+tags:
+  - character
+  - pathfinder
+  - gaming
 author: offby1
-category: life
-tags: character, pathfinder, gaming
-slug: character-reference
 status: published
+---
 I am about to start playing D&D again as a player for the first time in years.
 Well, not D&D specifically, so much as Pathfinder.
 It's a bit jarring -- having run a 4E campaign for a while -- going back to the Vancian magic system that characterized D&D all the way through to third edition.

 On my plate for this campaign are two things; one is to develop a character that I can play and enjoy, and two -- this is much geekier --to determine the changeset between D&D3.5E and Pathfinder; there have to be some differences, but I'm not sure what they are.